 The Budapest program, offered through Hobart and William Smith Colleges' affiliation with Academic Programs International (API), is based at Corvinus University, founded in 1948 and known as Karl Marx University until 1990.
-Its 14,000 students take courses in general economics, business administration, public administration, and social sciences.
+Its 14,000 students take courses primarily in general economics, business administration, public administration, and social sciences.

 For more information on courses offered, please visit the API Budapest page here.
 Select the "courses" button at the top.

 This program will be of particular interest to students in economics, political science, history, international relations, media and society, urban studies, and entrepreneurial studies.
-Internships and community service placements are available to interested students but are not guaranteed.
+Volunteer opportunities in English-language classes at a local high school are also available.

 The program includes visits to sites of historic and cultural importance in and around Budapest, as well as excursions to the Danube Bend and to other culturally and historically significant parts of Hungary.
 An international excursion to either Krakow, Poland or the Transylvania region of Romania is also included.

 Additional expenses not covered include airfare, books, visa, and personal expenses (laundry, entertainment, and independent travel).
 We estimate airfare for this program at $1100-$1300 from the East Coast, books at $200, local transport at $75, and visa at $100.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 above and beyond meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.